jawah/niquests/docs/user/quickstart.rst

         resp = await niquests.aget("https://httpbingo.org/get")
         print(resp.json())

+.. note:: Even if Niquests exposes synchronous interfaces for HTTP request, you should always prefer async/await.
+Browsers are async first-class.
+You may face undesirable performance bottlenecks.

 WebSocket and SSE use the same API as described in the sections above:

 .. tab:: 🔂 Sync